Random walks generated by the Ewens distribution on the symmetric group: Introduction

-For the rest of the paper, we first present the representation theory techniques in Chapter \ref{chp1}.
-Then we identify the eigenvalues using Young-Jucys-Murphy elements by an important result in \cite{DG}.
-In the following chapter, we show that an eigenvalue monotonicity result holds for the case of integer parameters.
-We also provide a counterexample for non-integer parameter case.
-In Chapter \ref{proof}, we prove the theorem above.
+For the rest of the paper, we first present the representation theory tools in Section \ref{chp1}.
+Then we identify the eigenvalues of the Markov chain using Young-Jucys-Murphy elements.
+They turn out to be functions of contents of Young diagrams.
+In the following section, we prove the first part of Theorem \ref{main} by using Plancherel growth process.
+We also provide a simpler proof for only the integer values of $\theta.$ In Section \ref{pf2}, we prove the second part of the theorem.